 - Dogs ages 3 – 6 years old: $350

 - Dogs ages 7 -10 years old: $250

 - Dogs age 11 & up: sliding scale determined by the Board on a case by case basis

 Before transport or transfer of any adopted dog, the FULL adoption fees and signed contract MUST be submitted.

 Above and Beyond English Setter Rescue coordinates and arranges all of our own transportation for our setters – those coming into rescue and those headed to their forever homes.
 Our Transport Coordinators work with an amazing network of volunteers across the country, and we can transport our setters almost anywhere in the Continental U.S. within a 1000-mile* distance, at no cost to our adopters.
-For adopters in Canada, Maine, New Hampshire & Massachusetts, we will arrange transport to the nearest state border to your home city.
+West coast transports can be a bit challenging, so please be flexible & consider other options for transport.
+For adopters in Canada, Maine, New Hampshire, & Massachusetts, we will arrange transport to the nearest state border to your home city.
 Interstate transport of dogs by Above and Beyond English Setter Rescue to adopters requires a nominal fee of $50.00 for an Interstate Health Certificate (required by law).
 Typically, we are able to transport your adopted dog to within 2 hours of your home.